 "post-judgment motion" to ask the court to order that the other parent pay you back.

 Real Estate: If you own a house or other real estate and don't have a lawyer, get this court form: Certificate Regarding Real Estate.
 Fill it out with the correct Registry of Deeds information, and file it with the clerk.
 Send a copy to the other party.
 The court will use this information in drafting your final order.
 Also, the court will order either you or the other party to prepare another form: Abstract of Divorce Decree.
-Submit this completed form to the clerk along with the Registry filing fee.
+Submit this completed form to the clerk along with a $10 filing fee.
 Send a copy to the other party.
-The clerk will complete the process.
+Once you get the signed abstract of divorce decree back from the clerk, you need to send the form and a filing fee to the Registry of Deed in the county where the property is.
+It is a good idea to call the Registry of Deeds to ask exactly how much the filing fee is before mailing.
 Once the Abstract is filed in the Registry of Deeds, third parties, like future buyers, can trace how the divorce affected the ownership of the property.

 How does the court decide on spousal support, or alimony?